crisdesivo/Control-of-chaos-TCG/README.md

 ### Current Status of the project

-* Added most of the logic of the game, but some pieces of logic are disconnected.
+* Added the basics of the logic of the game.
-* Added a text user interface for testing
+* Added a simple graphic user interface

 ### Currently in development

-* The graphic user interface
+* Completing the graphic user interface
-* The rest of the game logic
+* Artificial intelligence to play against
+* A server for multiplayer

 ## Built With